 Buying a home office desk doesn’t mean that you have to spend a lot of money on custom home office furniture.
 You might not have the funds for a luxury home office desk or space for custom desks for home office setup.
 If you do, great!

 Get a desk that works well for you.
-If you need an alternative workstation design for home, explore lap desks or find something that’s affordable and effective.
+If you need an alternative workstation design for your home, explore lap desks or find something that’s affordable and effective.

 #4.
 Choose Lamps With Purpose in Mind